 Seven An-124-100 aircraft were operated by Antonov Airlines, based at London Stansted Airport, in partnership with Air Foyle HeavyLift.
 Antonov Airlines did not renew the contract for this partnership in June 2006 and instead signed an agreement with Volga-Dnepr Airlines and Aviastar for the modernisation and construction of the An-124.

 In September 2004, the governments of Russia and the Ukraine announced that series production of the An-124 would be restarted.
 Up to 80 An-124-100M upgraded aircraft are to be jointly manufactured by Aviastar and Aviant between 2007 and 2020.
 The Russian Air Force received three An-124-100M aircraft in 2012 another three in 2019.

 Volga-Dnepr Airlines placed an order for five An-124-100Ms in August 2005.
 Supplemental type certification was received for the aircraft in June 2007, allowing operations with 402t maximum take-off weight and 150t maximum payload.
 The An-124-100M’s flight range was increased to 4,000km and the crew reduced to three.

 A preliminary agreement was signed between Russia and Ukraine in April 2008 to resume the An-124 aircraft production.

 Antonov was contracted by Volga-Dnepr Airlines in August 2011 to overhaul the fleet of An-124-100 Ruslan into An-124-111VD standard.
-The modernised aircraft will have a maximum take-off weight of 402t, a cargo lift capacity of 150t, a flight range of 5,000km with a 120t payload and a minimum crew of three.
-It will be powered by advance 3M series D-18T engines compatible with the FADEC system.
+The modernised aircraft has a maximum take-off weight of 402t, a cargo lift capacity of 150t, a flight range of 5,000km with a 120t payload and a minimum crew of three.
+It is powered by advance 3M series D-18T engines compatible with the FADEC system.

 An-124 orders and deliveries